Jewellery Quarter: Education

-The longest-running school in the Jewellery Quarter is the Municipal School for Jewellers and Silversmiths, now part of the Birmingham Institute of Art and Design, run by Birmingham City University, on Vittoria Street.
+The oldest school in the Jewellery Quarter is the Municipal School for Jewellers and Silversmiths, now part of the Birmingham Institute of Art and Design, run by Birmingham City University, on Vittoria Street.
 The school was founded in 1888 and moved to its present location in 1890 when Martin & Chamberlain converted a goldsmith's factory, built in 1865 to a design by J. G. Bland.
-The top storey was added in 1906 by Cossins, Peacock & Bewlay who also designed the south extension in 1911.
+The top storey was added in 1906 by Cossins, Peacock & Bewlay, who also designed the south extension in 1911.
 The school was acquired by the University of Central England in 1989, along with an adjoining site.
-They commissioned Associated Architects who designed a further south extension which was constructed between 1992 and 1993.
+They commissioned Associated Architects, who designed a further south extension, constructed between 1992 and 1993.
 They also redesigned much of the interior, creating a full-height atrium with gallery access to workshops.
 The reception area can also be used as exhibition space.
-The building itself consists of a Lombardo-Gothic front, whilst the 1911 extension is of red brick mottled with blue.
+The building consists of a Lombardo-Gothic front, whilst the 1911 extension is of red brick mottled with blue.
 The project won the 1995 RIBA Architecture Award and the 1996 Civic Trust Award.

 Bounded by Great Hampton Street, Hall Street and Kenyon Street is the Birmingham campus of The College of Law charity.
-It is located within industrial premises, previously occupied by William Canning & Co., manufacturing chemists and dry salters and became The College of Law premises in 2001.
-The entrance to the college is located at the corner of Great Hampton Street and Hall Street and there is vehicular access via Kenyon Street.
-The car park to the rear of the premises was created through the demolition of industrial units in the 1980s.
-On 6 May 2008, the college submitted a planning application for an extension to provide 1413 m2 of additional space along with car parking.
+It is housed in industrial premises previously occupied by William Canning & Co., manufacturing chemists and dry salters, and became The College of Law in 2001.
+The entrance to the college is at the corner of Great Hampton Street and Hall Street and there is vehicular access via Kenyon Street.
+The car park to the rear was created through the demolition of industrial units in the 1980s.
+On 6 May 2008 the college submitted a planning application for an extension to provide 1413 m2 of additional space along with car parking.
 The extension was designed by Gaunt Francis Architects.
 It was approved by Birmingham City Council in September 2008 and construction commenced in October 2008 with completion in September 2009.